God has the power to heal us from all types of diseases.

-But he had leprosy, that terrible disease that eats away at parts of
+But he had leprosy which is a terrible disease that eats away at

-the body.
-However, Naaman was a great man in the sight of the king
+parts of the body.
+However, Naaman was a great man in the sight of

 Naaman's wife.
 One day she said to her mistress, "If only my master

 could see the prophet who is in Samaria, for he would cure him of his